-The requirements for the Ph.D. in English include 24 hours of course work beyond the master’s degree or 42 hours of coursework beyond the bachelor’s degree (additional courses may be required by the Graduate Admission Committee on an individual basis); 18 hours of dissertation credit; successful completion of an Advanced Candidacy Examination; an approved dissertation prospectus; and the successful oral defense of a dissertation.
+The requirements for the Ph.D. in English include 24 hours of course work beyond the master’s degree or 42 hours of coursework beyond the bachelor’s degree (additional courses may be required by the Graduate Admission Committee on an individual basis); 18 hours of dissertation credit; successful completion of the Qualifying Procedure (which consists of a publishable article, an oral examination based on a literary-historical reading list, and successful oral defense of a dissertation prospectus); and the successful oral defense of a dissertation.

 All students pursuing coursework for the Ph.D. should expect to meet with the Director of Graduate Studies at least once a year to discuss their progress.
-All students who enter the Ph.D. program without an M.A. will meet with the Director of Graduate Studies at the end of their second year of coursework, at which point a nonbinding recommendation will be made about moving on to the Advanced Candidacy Examination.
-For students who are admitted to the doctoral program without an M.A., the committee will vote during the Advanced Candidacy Examination whether to award an M.A. in passing.
-All course work must be completed before a student may submit any portion of the Advanced Candidacy Examination
+All students who enter the Ph.D. program without an M.A. will meet with the Director of Graduate Studies at the end of their second year of coursework, at which point a nonbinding recommendation will be made about continuing to move towards the Qualifying Procedure.
+For students who are admitted to the doctoral program without an M.A., the committee will vote during the second step of the Qualifying Procedure (the oral examination) whether to award an M.A. in passing.
+All course work must be completed before a student may submit any portion of the Qualifying Procedure.

 For all students pursuing the Ph.D., ENG 600: Introduction to Graduate Study is required during the first fall semester of enrollment in full standing.
 Graduate students serving as instructors of record in first-year composition courses are required to complete ENG 617: Teaching College English (typically during the Spring semester of the first year).
 Students must take 6 hours of course work in English or American literature before 1800; 6 hours of English or American literature after 1800; and up to 6 hours of graduate course work in related disciplines and/or independent study/directed reading.
 Application deadlines for directed reading courses in the fall and spring semesters are, respectively, April 1 and November 1.